Tyers Valley tramway: Technical specifications

+Route

 The tramway route extended 6.1 mi from Collins Siding to Tyers Junction, where the line divided to follow two of the three branches of the Tyers River.
 Normal operation was for timber to be moved from sawmills to Tyers Junction behind TALC rail tractors.
 At Tyers Junction the timber was consolidated into trains which were then hauled upgrade to Collins Siding by the Climax.

+Closure

 The tramway closed in 1949, and the Climax locomotive was moved to the Government sawmill at Erica.
 It was subsequently preserved on the Puffing Billy Railway, along with one of the TALC tractors.

 Most of the tramway route has been opened as a rail trail.